ilyabo/jflowmap/doc/HowToPrepareData.md

-_For a full list of the view config properties refer to [./ViewConfigProperties.md]._
+_For a full list of the view config properties refer to [ViewConfig properties list](./ViewConfigProperties.md)._

 ## Minimal configuration example ##